 The Ziggurat of Chogha Zanbil is a pyramidal structure built with bricks.
 Ziggurats are pyramidal structures and staircases constructed in the West Asian civilization as temples.

 The historical site was built upon the order of King Untash-Napirisha.
 Unfortunately, this structure was destroyed during the clashes and the invasion of the Assyrian army and was long buried under the ground.
-That’s why it took the shape of a hill until it was excavated by a French archaeologist.
+That’s why the temple took the shape of a hill until it was excavated by a French archaeologist.

-Throughout the construction of the Ziggurat, there were waterways visible, perhaps constructed to protect the building against the flashfloods.
+Throughout the construction of the ziggurat, there were waterways visible, perhaps constructed to protect the building against the flashfloods.
 All around Chogha Zanbil is paved, and one can see the footprints of a kid there.
 The reason for this is unclear.

 There are small shelters in the northwest of the ziggurat, which are built in honour of Elamite god Inshushinak.
 There is also a large sundial inside it.

 On the other side of the city and on the northwest side there is a water reservoir.
-One of the issues about Chogha Zanbil is that the important monument, before being completely completed, was destroyed by one of the kings of that time.
+One of the issues about Chogha Zanbil ziggurat is that the important monument, before being completely completed, was destroyed by one of the kings of that time.
 On an inscription found there, it is written: “I destroyed the Susa’s ziggurat, which was built with bricks, but I leveled the Elamite structures.”

 During the excavations, archaeologists have managed to find rock paintings that date back to the era of Elam.
 There is also an interesting picture on this rock figure.
 It is the picture of a woman with a tail of fish who has snakes in her hand.

-This monument is a valuable relic of Iran’s culture and history which represents several thousand years of Iranian civilization kept at the Louvre Museum of France.
+The temple’s monument is a valuable relic of Iran’s culture and history which represents several thousand years of Iranian civilization kept at the Louvre Museum of France.